HPI-BP2015H/travis-web/README.md

 here: https://gist.github.com/trcarden/3295935 and then point the server to your certificate with `--ssl-key` and `--ssl-cert`.

+### Running with different endpoints

+You can use different API and AUTH endpoints with:

+    AUTH_ENDPOINT=https://auth.example.org API_ENDPOINT=https://api.example.org ember serve

 ### Running tests

 First you have to install PhantonJS: